ahmad-buhari/python-basics/README.md

 ## Tips for real-world application

+1. Remember when writing code to follow the best practices outlined in [PEP20 - Zen of Python](https://peps.python.org/pep-0020/)

-1. Check any incoming input strings and prep to remove empty spaces with `strip()` remember we're human and sometime folks added an extra space at the end by accident.
+2. Check any incoming input strings and prep to remove empty spaces with `strip()` remember we're human and sometime folks added an extra space at the end by accident.

-2. Use `join` to save time for concanting (combining) a list of str values.
+3. Use `join` to save time for concanting (combining) a list of str values.
 No need to loop and concat the str togther.

       Example: